uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Aboriginal people also began both individually and collectively to push for the prosecution of individuals who had abused students at residential schools and for compensation for former students.
 In 1987, Nora Bernard, a former student of the Shubenacadie residential school, began interviewing fellow Survivors in the kitchen of her home in Truro, Nova Scotia.[^661]
 In 1995, she formed the Shubenacadie Indian Residential School Survivors Association and started registering Survivors.
-The work of former students from the schools in places as distant as Fort Albany, Ontario; Chesterfield Inlet, then<!--x-->
-in the Northwest Territories; and Williams Lake, British Columbia, led to several police investigations, and a limited number of prosecutions and convictions.
+The work of former students from the schools in places as distant as Fort Albany, Ontario; Chesterfield Inlet, then <!-- page 137 -->in the Northwest Territories; and Williams Lake, British Columbia, led to several police investigations, and a limited number of prosecutions and convictions.
 They also led to the creation of local and national organizations of former residential school students.
 Phil Fontaine, then Grand Chief of the Assembly of Manitoba Chiefs, placed the issue on the national agenda in October 1990 when he spoke publicly about the abuse that he and his fellow students had experienced at the Fort Alexander school.[^662]